-The Market Composite Index decreased by 4.6 percent on a seasonally adjusted basis for the week ending Oct.
-20 from one week earlier.
-However, on an unadjusted basis, the index was up by six percent compared to the previous week.
-The seasonally adjusted Purchase Index was also down by six percent from one week earlier, while the unadjusted index was up by four percent and was 10 percent higher than the same week one year ago.
-The Refinance Index dipped by three percent from the previous week, but the refinance share of mortgage activity increased to 49.5 percent of total applications from 48.6 percent the previous week.
+The Market Composite Index was down by a scant 0.2 percent on a seasonally adjusted basis from one week earlier, while the unadjusted index was up by one percent.
+The seasonally adjusted Purchase Index was unchanged from one week earlier, while the unadjusted Purchase Index was one percent higher compared to the previous week and was 11 percent above the level set during the same week one year ago.
+The Refinance Index dipped by 0.3 percent and the refinance share of mortgage activity decreased to 37.2 percent of total applications, the lowest level since September 2008, from 37.6 percent the previous week.

-Among the federal programs, the FHA share of total applications decreased to 9.8 percent from 10.4 percent the week prior, the VA share of total applications decreased to 10.1 percent from 10.5 percent and the USDA share of total applications decreased to 0.7 percent from 0.8 percent the week prior.
+Among the federal programs, the FHA share of total applications decreased to 10.2 percent from 10.6 percent the week prior and the VA share of total applications decreased to 10.1 percent from 10.4 percent, while the USDA share of total applications remained unchanged at 0.8 percent.